mvanderkamp/westures-core/README.md

   surfaces).
 - Ability to enable / disable gestures with keys (e.g. ctrlKey, shiftKey)
-    - This allows for easy implementation of single-pointer flows that provide the same behaviour as multi-pointer flows.
+    - This allows for easy implementation of single-pointer flows that provide the equivalent behaviour as multi-pointer flows.
 For example, holding 'CTRL' on a desktop could switch from panning mode to rotating mode.
 - Allows for easy implementation and integration of custom gestures using the four-phase hook structure.